-Cash provided by operating activities was \$644.8 million, \$936.4 million and \$814.4 million for 2021, 2020 and 2019, respectively.
-Changes in operating assets and liabilities generated \$135.6 million, \$703.6 million and \$313.2 million of cash in 2021, 2020 and 2019, respectively.
-The change in 2021 from 2020 was primarily attributable to an increase in accounts receivable due to the stronger market environment as the impact of the COVID-19 crisis has stabilized in many parts of the world, offset by an increase in accounts payable due to timing.
+Cash provided by operating activities was \$936.4 million, \$814.4 million and \$483.1 million for 2020, 2019 and 2018, respectively.
+Changes in operating assets and liabilities generated \$703.6 million and \$313.2 million of cash in 2020 and 2019, respectively, compared to \$198.3 million utilized in 2018.
 The change in 2020 from 2019 was primarily attributable to a decrease in accounts receivable, due to collections and the receivables not being replaced at the same level as a result of a decrease in demand for our services, and the benefit of certain government payment deferral measures introduced as part of the COVID-19 crisis.
 These improvements in our cash flows were partially offset by the decrease in our payroll-related liabilities due to lower activity.
+The change in 2019 from 2018 was primarily attributable to the timing of collections and payments, a decrease in CICE receivables resulting from the transition from the CICE program to a new subsidy program in January 2019, and the contingent consideration of \$24.1 million paid in 2018 in excess of the original liability recorded at acquisition date for the acquisitions in the Netherlands.
+The increase was partially offset by lower net proceeds from the sale of our CICE payroll tax credits.

 The CICE payroll tax credits are creditable against our current French income tax payable, with any remaining amount being paid after three years.
 In April 2019, we sold a portion of our CICE earned in 2018 for net proceeds of \$103.5 million (€92.0 million) with the remaining amount to be used against future tax payments.
+In April 2018, we sold substantially all of our CICE earned in 2017 for net proceeds of \$234.5 million (€190.9 million).
 We derecognized these receivables upon the sale as the terms of the agreement are such that the transaction qualifies for sale treatment according to the accounting guidance on the transfer and servicing of assets.
 The discount on the sale of these receivables was recorded as a reduction of the payroll tax credits earned in the respective years in cost of services.

-Accounts receivable increased to \$5,448.2 million as of December 31, 2021 from \$4,912.4 million as of December 31, 2020.
-This increase was partially offset by the impact of changes in currency exchange rates.
-Days Sales Outstanding ("DSO") increased by one day from December 31, 2020 to 55 days as of December 31, 2021 due to unfavorable mix changes, with higher growth in countries with a higher average DSO.
+Accounts receivable decreased to \$4,901.7 million as of December 31, 2020 from \$5,273.1 million as of December 31, 2019.
+This decrease is primarily due to successful collection efforts and the revenue decline, partially offset by the impact of changes in currency exchange rates.
+Days Sales Outstanding ("DSO") decreased by approximately three days from December 31, 2019 to approximately 54 days as of December 31, 2020 due to successful collection efforts and favorable mix changes, as a higher percentage of our consolidated revenues were generated in countries with a lower average DSO.

-Capital expenditures were \$64.2 million, \$50.7 million and \$52.9 million during 2021, 2020 and 2019, respectively.
-These expenditures were primarily comprised of purchases of computer equipment, office furniture and other costs related to office openings and refurbishments, as well as capitalized software costs of \$26.9 million in 2021, \$14.0 million in 2020 and \$2.0 million in 2019.
-The higher expenditures in 2021 compared to 2020 was primarily due to additional technology investment and the timing of capital expenditures.
+Capital expenditures were \$50.7 million, \$52.9 million and \$64.7 million during 2020, 2019 and 2018, respectively.
+These expenditures were primarily comprised of purchases of computer equipment, office furniture and other costs related to office openings and refurbishments, as well as capitalized software costs of \$14.0 million in 2020, \$2.0 million in 2019 and \$5.6 million in 2018.
 The lower expenditures in 2020 compared to 2019 are primarily due to overall scale-back of activities in 2020 due to the COVID-19 crisis, completion of a software development project in 2019, and the timing of capital expenditures, partially offset by additional technology investments.
+The higher expenditures in 2018 compared to 2019 was primarily due to additional technology investment and the timing of capital expenditures.